 Because they are assets, capital leases may be eligible for depreciation.
 If you want to lease but you want the benefit of depreciating the asset, you can check with your tax adviser before you enter into a capital lease.
 This is to make sure that it meets the criteria for it to be considered for accelerated depreciation.
 Some leases may not be eligible for accelerated depreciation.

-If you are looking for a Copier for your business, you may contact Clear Choice Technical Services New York.
+If you are looking for a copier leasing in Tempe for your business, you may contact Clear Choice Technical Services.
 You can ask about Copier Leasing Services, Copier rental services, IT Services, and even Copier Repair services.